utdata/icj-class/js/js-in-class-04.md

 The easiest way to do this is with `document.getElementByID("id_name_here")`.
 Once we have "have" the element, we can access its properties and methods.
 Using this, we can "get" the contents of the forms and put them into variables in our function.

-(Side Note: It might be worth showing in class how to use the Console to test how to access the DOM using `document.getElementByID().`)
+(If time: It might be worth showing in class how to use the Console to test how to access the DOM using `document.getElementByID().`)

 - In our `makeBetterName()` function, remove the three arguments inside the parenthesis.
 - Add the following three lines before the IF in your `makeBetterName` function: